dynahym/Expert-Match/README.md

-# Platform for Automatic Expert Recommendations for PhD Thesis Review
+# Platform for Automated Recommendations of Experts for PhD Thesis Review

 ## Overview

-This project is designed to build a platform that automatically recommends experts for PhD thesis evaluations based on keyword matching between doctoral candidates' research interests and expert profiles.
-The platform aims to streamline the process of finding suitable reviewers by leveraging machine learning techniques.
+This project aims to develop a platform that automatically recommends experts for PhD thesis evaluations by matching keywords between doctoral candidates' research interests and expert profiles.
+The platform seeks to streamline the reviewer selection process through the application of machine learning techniques.

 ## Features

-- **Expert Database:** A comprehensive database of experts, categorized into:
+- **Expert Database:** A comprehensive collection of experts categorized into:
-  - **Algerian Experts:** Internal to the university and external.
+  - **Algerian Experts:** Both internal and external to the university.
-  - **International Experts:** With whom collaborations have occurred.
+  - **International Experts:** Those with whom collaborations have been established.

-- **Focus Areas:** Primarily in **Computer Science** and **Applied Mathematics**.
+- **Focus Areas:** Primarily focused on **Computer Science** and **Applied Mathematics**.

-- **Recommendation System:** Incorporates machine learning techniques to enhance expert recommendations:
+- **Recommendation System:** Utilizes machine learning methods to optimize expert recommendations, including:
-  - **Decision Trees** for expert assignment.
+  - **Decision Trees** for expert assignments.
-  - **Clustering** to group similar expert profiles.
+  - **Clustering** techniques to group similar expert profiles.

-- **Data Sources:** Enrichment of expert profiles using platforms like Google Scholar and ResearchGate.
+- **Data Sources:** Enriches expert profiles using platforms like Google Scholar and ResearchGate.

 ## Installation